-After Distribution: (The minister shall say) "For as often as ye eat this bread and drink this cup, ye do show Page # 176

-The Lord's death till he come.
+After Distribution: (The minister shall say): "For as often as ye eat this bread and drink this cup, ye do show the Lord's death til he come.
 Let us all now commune together in remembrance of Him."

-(After the communion, glasses are collected and placed in the pew rack: The Holy Table recovered, the members may shake hands.)
+(After the communion, glasses are collected and placed in the pew rack; The Holy Table recovered, the members may shake hands.)

-The choir may sing an appropriate closing selection.
+The Choir may sing an appropriate closing selection.